SocietyOne

-SocietyOne is an Australian peer-to-peer lending company, often referred to as the first peer-to-peer lender to have entered the Australian market.
+SocietyOne is an Australian peer-to-peer lending company.

 History

-Based on UK peer-to-peer lending businesses such as Zopa and Ratesetter, SocietyOne was founded in August 2011 by Andy Taylor, Matt Symons, and Greg Symons (not related).
-In March 2016, Former senior Westpac banker Jason Yetton was hired as CEO.
-Jason set a public goal in 2016 to control 2-3% of Australia's $100 billion personal credit market by 2020-21.
-He stepped down in July 2018 making Mark Jones CEO.
+Based on UK peer-to-peer lending businesses such as Zopa and Ratesetter, SocietyOne was founded in August 2011 by Andy Taylor, Matt Symons, and Greg Symons.
+In March 2016, Jason Yetton was hired as CEO; he was succeeded in the role by Mark Jones in July 2018.

 Finance

 In the third quarter of 2017, it was reported that a total of over $350 million had been borrowed on Society One’s platform since 2012.
-As of June 30, 2018, that number reached $465 million and the total valuation of the lending book reached $218 million.
+As of June 30, 2018, that number reached $465 million, and the total valuation of the lending book reached $218 million.
 Despite its growth, Society One is expected to need a $500 million lending book to start breaking even.